 Milan’s vibrant restaurant scene will have the taste buds watering, and there is plenty of variety to suit any foodie’s appetite.

-Milan’s historic centre boasts most of its fine-dining options, including a number of excellent Italian restaurants that offer local specialities like risotto Milanese (saffron risotto).
+Milan’s historic centre boasts most of its fine-dining options, including many excellent Italian restaurants that offer local specialities like risotto Milanese (saffron risotto).
 Other foodie areas include Brera and the Navigli District.

-Milan is also famous for its heritage coffeehouses, some of which have been operating since the early 19th century.
+Milan is also renowned for its heritage coffee houses, some of which have been operating since the early 19th century.
 Famous coffee spots can be found throughout the city.